OlafHaalstra/log4jcheck/README.md

 Similarly, it will run the following `GET` request: `example.com/search?q={jndi:ldap...}`.

+Alternatively you can specify `BOTH` to first do the `POST` request and subsequently also `GET` the url with the payload appended: `example.com/new/{jndi:ldap...}`.

-Additionally the payload is also inserted in the header to increase the chances for a hit.
+Additionally the payload is also inserted in the `User-Agent`, `Referer`, `X-Forwarded-For`, `Authentication` headers to increase the chances for a hit.

 ## Canary Token
 To set-up without any prior configurations you can use [https://canarytokens.org/generate](https://canarytokens.org/generate) and create a Log4Shell CanaryToken: